AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 * ``all`` will match only if all nodes returned by the selector match the condition
 * ``any`` will match as soon as at least one child matches the condition.

-Any of the :ref:`Built-in selectors` can be used, or even custom selectors.
+Any of the `Built-in selectors`_ can be used, or even custom selectors.

 Field predicate
 """""""""""""""